-My research and teaching focus on British history since 1750, with particular interest in:
+My research and teaching focus on modern history since 1750, with particular interest in:

-I am currently working on three research projects:
+I am currently working on four related research projects:

-1. A new book on the changing forms and functions of British heroes over the last three centuries.
+1. A new book for Oxford University Press on the changing forms and functions of British heroes over the last three centuries;

-3. A research project on the history of provincial geographical societies and changing cultures of exploration.
+4. The history of regional geographical societies and changing cultures of exploration.